ustc-hyin/ustc-hyin.github.io/_pages/cv.md

 nav: true
 nav_order: 2

-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: phd_cv.pdf # you can also use external links here
 description: Feel free to download my complete CV by clicking the Envelope button on the right.
 # toc:
 #   sidebar: left